 The Dockyards is a website dedicated to a wide range of subjects encompassed under the syntagm of general knowledge.
 As such, here you will be able to find and read a series of articles on history, geography, culture, architecture, technology, music, literature, and much more.
 For general information on the website please access the About page in the main menu from the website’s header.

-2. What personal data we collect and why we collect it
+2. What personal data do we collect from you and why?

 2.1 General Comments